 Barring some sort of outrageous scandal that saw most of the MSM media candidates eliminated from the race, Gabbard cannot win the DNC nomination.
 She must have known that when she nominated.

-The wise heads say that she is positioning herself or a meaningful run in 2024 – but she has indicated that she does not intend to seek re-election in the house of representatives – hardly a way to build on her very small platform that she has.
+The wise heads say that she is positioning herself for a meaningful run in 2024.
+However, she has indicated that she does not intend to seek re-election in the house of representatives.
+That is hardly a way to build on her very small platform that she has.

 As the DNC ploughs determinedly into the quagmire of a partisan impeachment trial with no hope of removing a president, in a republican controlled congress, there are more than a few nervous eyes looking towards the looming Presidential contest and what the outcome for the democrats may be.

-Biden is a mumbling stumbling gaffe machine, Warren has serious credibility issues on almost everything and Bernie has already been tried by fire and failed to stand tall when it mattered.
+Biden is a mumbling stumbling gaffe machine.
+Warren has serious credibility issues on almost everything.
+While Bernie has already been tried by fire and failed to stand tall when it mattered.

-The Democrats have no policy platform and the House of representatives is viewed by many swing voters as out of touch and seriously contemptuous of the electorate.
+The Democrats have no policy platform.
+The House of representatives is viewed by many swing voters as out of touch and seriously contemptuous of the electorate.
 Unless something changes quickly, a monumental rout may be about to occur.

 Maybe, wise heads can see it coming.
-Maybe Tulsi Gabbard is positioning herself as a serious credible progressive alternative to the train wreck that the democratic party could be after November 2020 and just maybe that’s what the DNC fears most of all – not simply losing power, but being swept away by a new movement that has integrity and vision.
+Maybe Tulsi Gabbard is positioning herself as a serious credible progressive alternative to the train wreck that the democratic party could be after November 2020.
+Just maybe that’s what the DNC fears most of all.
+Not simply losing power, but being swept away by a new movement that has integrity and vision.